 - 528: Heart, green

-- 417: Sacral centre, bright red according to Tyrell (I don’t know his basis for this designation)
+- 417: Sacral centre, bright red according to Tyrell (Note: this whole list/schema is an over-simplification – chakras aren’t quite this straightforward)

 - 396: Root/perineum, deep red